-A. Upon determination that the application will be processed as administrative review, the community development director shall review the application for its compliance with Section 17.46.060.
-The community development director shall have the authority to, and shall take action to grant, grant with conditions, or deny the application based on the information contained in the application and any information obtained from the staff review of the project.
-The community development director shall render his/her decision in writing, setting forth the findings of fact supporting the decision, and shall serve the applicant with the written decision within ten days of the community development director's determination.
+A. Upon determination that the application will be processed as administrative review, the City Manager or their designee shall review the application for its compliance with Section 17.46.060.
+The City Manager or their designee shall have the authority to, and shall take action to grant, grant with conditions, or deny the application based on the information contained in the application and any information obtained from the staff review of the project.
+The City Manager or their designee shall render his/her decision in writing, setting forth the findings of fact supporting the decision, and shall serve the applicant with the written decision within ten days of the City Manager or their designee 's determination.
 The decision is subject to a ten-day appeal period, and shall not become final until such time has expired.

-The community development director may act on the application without initial prior notice to adjoining owners of property affected by the special event permit and without a hearing.
-If the community development director grants or conditionally grants the special event permit, he/she shall give notice of the action to those persons who would have received notice of a hearing before the planning commission had the application been for a conditional use permit.
-Such notice shall specify that any interested person, other than the applicant, may appeal the action of the community development director in the manner provided by Section 18.50.080.
+The City Manager or their designee may act on the application without initial prior notice to adjoining owners of property affected by the special event permit and without a hearing.
+If the City Manager or their designee grants or conditionally grants the special event permit, he/she shall give notice of the action to those persons who would have received notice of a hearing before the planning commission had the application been for a conditional use permit.
+Such notice shall specify that any interested person, other than the applicant, may appeal the action of the City Manager or their designee in the manner provided by Section 18.50.080.

-B. For special events determined by the community development director to require city council review, a noticed public hearing shall be held by the city council.
+B. For special events determined by the City Manager or their designee to require city council review, a noticed public hearing shall be held by the city council.
 Noticing shall be consistent with the requirements of Chapter 18.06.
 The notice shall include a description of the proposed use and its location, and the date, hour and place of the hearing.
 At the conclusion of the hearing, the city council shall grant, grant with conditions, or deny the application.
 The decisions of the city council shall be in writing, setting forth the findings of facts supporting the decision, and shall be served on the applicant within ten days."

-SECTION 26.
+SECTION 25.
 Chapter 18.48, OFF-STREET PARKING, is hereby amended as follows: